stopnoanime/16TTAC-sim/README.md

 # The Toolchain

-The toolchain is written in TS, it is made to work both in web and node.
+The toolchain is written in TypeScript, it is made to work both in web and node.
 It also works as a standalone tool that you can use with npx.

-# Using 16TTAC-sim as a npx tool
+# Using 16TTAC-sim as an npx tool

 ```
 $ npx 16ttac-sim -h